Do you need to plan your trip to Malaysia? Great! You are in the right place!

 Travel insurance is invaluable.
 You just never know what will happen!

-Last year, I broke my leg getting into the shower in Thailand.
+A few years ago, I broke my leg getting into the shower in Thailand.
 Doctor and hospital visits, tests then needing to cut our trip short and get a direct flight home added up and it was great to have travel insurance take care of it all – especially when they even paid for me to get home in business class and I was able to talk to an Australian doctor about what was going on.